 Ninety-six percent of the top 50 healthcare companies in the world are using engineering simulation and computer-based models routinely.
-Leading medical device companies are realizing that a large fraction of their engineering force should be using simulation regularly.
-The FDA and other regulatory authorities encourage the adoption of computer models and simulation (CM&S) — also known as the “in silico” approach — to accelerate the approval process.
-But many companies are still unsure of how best to adopt and deploy this technology.
-This monthly webcast series shares the knowledge and experience of ANSYS experts and our partners to guide you in the strategic adoption of engineering simulation.
+Leading medical device companies are realizing that their engineers should be using simulation regularly.
+The FDA and other regulatory authorities encourage the adoption of computer models and simulation — also known as the “in silico” approach — to accelerate the approval process, but many companies are still unsure of how best to adopt and deploy this technology.
+This monthly webinar series shares the knowledge and experience of Ansys experts and our partners to guide you in the strategic adoption of engineering simulation.

 Modeling a Dielectrophoresis-based Application to Personalize Cancer Treatment and Increase Recovery Rates

 Modern bio-medicine practitioners are showing increasing interest in dielectrophoresis (DEP) because of the recent progress in the development of micro-electrodes.
 DEP gives you control of the trajectories of bio-particles (tumor cells, white blood cells, bio-markers, etc.), resulting in efficient separation and/or selective trapping with low particle damage.

 View this on-demand webinar and learn how using ANSYS simulation as a virtual prototyping tool can shorten the path to commercialization of this technology and make it more robust and repeatable.
 We will demonstrate how to explore and optimize electrode design and operating conditions to adapt them to the specific properties of bio-particles.

 Preventing Surgical Site Infections in Modern Operating Rooms